 Get this when you book through us:

-A bottle of wine, £50 half-day access to Lime Wood's spa when booking a 60-minute treatment each, and three-course lunch at Lime Wood for £21.50
+A bottle of wine, £50 half-day access to Lime Wood's spa when booking a 60-minute treatment each (please note, due to Covid-19 precautions the spa is currently closed), and three-course lunch at Lime Wood for £21.50

 Breakfast is extra (£11 for Continental; £16 for cooked too).

 The hotel's connoisseurship extends to fine wines too: they've collaborated with Rhône winemaker Michel Chapoutier to create three Pig Hut blends (a red, white and rosé).

 Due to Covid-19 precautions, non-residents and guests of the Pig hotels cannot use Lime Wood's Herb House spa.
 However, it's possible to book treatments and dine at the Raw & Cured restaurant during this time.

 Free WiFi throughout, treatment rooms, gardens, billiards table, bikes to borrow and a library of books and DVDs.
 In rooms: flatscreen TV, DVD player, mini larder with old-fashioned sweets and local snacks, and Bramley bath products.

 Our favourite rooms

 For a freestanding bath tub, book a Spacious or above.
 The rooms in the stable yard are the most unusual, with original fittings from their days on the farm, and names to match: the Piggery, the Pig House…Some are split-level and have their own courtyard.

 There’s no spa at the hotel, just a Potting Shed at the bottom of the walled garden, where therapists come along from Lime Wood to administer treatments.
 Guests are also welcome to go and use the Herb House Spa down the road (it’s a 10-minute drive to The Pig’s sister property) for a small fee.